 Foo Fighters will honor their late bandmate Taylor Hawkins with 2 tribute concerts

-Rock band the Foo Fighters will be performing two tribute concerts for their late drummer Taylor Hawkins, who died March 25.
+Rock band the Foo Fighters will perform two tribute concerts for their late drummer Taylor Hawkins, who died March 25.

 "As one of the most respected and beloved figures in modern music, Taylor's monolithic talent and magnetic personality endeared him to millions of fans, peers, friends and fellow musical legends the world over," the band wrote.
 "Millions mourned his untimely passing on March 25, with passionate and sincere tributes coming from fans as well as musicians Taylor idolized."